British Expat Divorce in France: Where to Start

 How we can help: Our firm advises British expats overseas and those expats with links to England on divorce and family law.

 This article sets out the applicable law and procedures for expats wishing to divorce in France.
 The article includes details the financial provision available for expatriates divorcing in France, as well as the provisions available for children.
-Melanie Bataillard-Samuel, a senior associate based in our London office, is able to advise clients in French as required.
+Sara Lange, a solicitor based in our London office, is able to advise clients in French as required.

 Where to Divorce if You Live in France